ecadlabs/taquito/docs/tutorial.md

 ### Connecting to the wallet

 The first step in interacting with the blockchain is connecting to the user's wallet.
 Taquito provides a BeaconWallet class that abstracts away the complexity of connecting to the wallet.
 The BeaconWallet class is a wrapper around the Beacon SDK.
-The Beacon SDK is a library that provides a standard way for dApps to connect to wallets.
-The Beacon SDK supports several wallets, including Thanos, Temple, and Kukai.

 Create a new file `src/components/ConnectWallet.tsx` and add the following code: